rizveejack/api_dash_demo/readme.md

-# 🧠 AI Agent SaaS — Backend Setup
+# 🧠 Simple Login/Register — Backend Setup

-This is the backend service for the AI Agent SaaS application.
-It handles user authentication, bot registration, and connects to a PostgreSQL database — all managed using Docker and Docker Compose.
+This is the backend service for the Simple Login/Register.
+It handles user authentication, and protected connects to a PostgreSQL database — all managed using Docker and Docker Compose.

 ---